scottish-government-design-system/designsystem.gov.scot/foundations/base-grid/index.md

 ## Design rationale

-Smaller devices have a fluid display make full use of the available screen space.
+Smaller devices have a fluid display to make full use of the available screen space.
 The fixed-width containers used on larger devices allow for more consistent layouts and make sense for considerations such as recommended line length for text content.